Crime prevention through environmental design: 1960s

-In the 1960s Elizabeth Wood developed guidelines for addressing security issues while working with the Chicago Housing Authority, placing emphasis on design features that would support natural surveillability.
-Her guidelines were never implemented but stimulated some of the original thinking that led to CPTED.
+In the 1960s, Elizabeth Wood developed guidelines for addressing security issues while working with the Chicago Housing Authority, emphasizing design features that would support natural survivability.
+Her guidelines were never implemented, but they stimulated some of the original thinking that led to CPTED.

-Jane Jacobs' book, The Death and Life of Great American Cities (1961) argued that urban diversity and vitality were being destroyed by urban planners and their urban renewal strategies.
-She was challenging the basic tenets of urban planning of the time: that neighborhoods should be isolated from each other; that an empty street is safer than a crowded one; and that the car represents progress over the pedestrian.
+Jane Jacobs' book, The Death and Life of Great American Cities (1961), argued that urban diversity and vitality were being destroyed by urban planners and their urban renewal strategies.
+She was challenging the basic tenets of urban planning of the time: that neighborhoods should be isolated from each other, that an empty street is safer than a crowded one, and that the car represents progress over the pedestrian.
 An editor for Architectural Forum magazine (1952–1964), she had no formal training in urban planning, but her work emerged as a founding text for a new way of seeing cities.
-She felt that the way cities were being designed and built meant that the general public would be unable to develop the social framework needed for effective self-policing.
+She felt that the way cities were being designed and built meant that the general public could not develop the social framework needed for effective self-policing.
 She pointed out that the new forms of urban design broke down many of the traditional controls on criminal behavior, for example, the ability of residents to watch the street and the presence of people using the street both night and day.
 She suggested that the lack of "natural guardianship" in the environment promoted crime.
 Jacobs developed the concept that crime flourishes when people do not meaningfully interact with their neighbors.
-In Death and Life, Jacobs listed the three attributes needed to make a city street safe: a clear demarcation of private and public space; diversity of use; and a high level of pedestrian use of the sidewalks.
+In Death and Life, Jacobs listed the three attributes needed to make a city street safe: a clear distinction between private and public space; diversity of use; and a high level of pedestrian use of the sidewalks.

-Schlomo Angel was an early pioneer of CPTED and studied under noted planner Christopher Alexander.
-Angel's Ph.D. thesis, Discouraging Crime Through City Planning, (1968) was a study of street crime in Oakland, CA. In it he states "The physical environment can exert a direct influence on crime settings by delineating territories, reducing or increasing accessibility by the creation or elimination of boundaries and circulation networks, and by facilitating surveillance by the citizenry and the police."
-He asserted that crime was inversely related to the level of activity on the street, and that the commercial strip environment was particularly vulnerable to crime because it thinned out activity, making it easier for individuals to commit street crime.
+Schlomo Angel pioneered CPTED and studied under noted planner Christopher Alexander.
+Angel's Ph.D. thesis, Discouraging Crime Through City Planning, (1968), was a study of street crime in Oakland, CA. In it, he states: "The physical environment can exert a direct influence on crime settings by delineating territories, reducing or increasing accessibility by the creation or elimination of boundaries and circulation networks, and by facilitating surveillance by the citizenry and the police."
+He asserted that crime was inversely related to the level of activity on the street and that the commercial strip environment was particularly vulnerable to crime because it thinned out activity, making it easier for people to commit street crime.
 Angel developed and published CPTED concepts in 1970 in work supported and widely distributed by the United States Department of Justice (Luedtke, 1970).

 1970s

 The phrase crime prevention through environmental design (CPTED) was first used by C. Ray Jeffery, a criminologist from Florida State University.
-The phrase began to gain acceptance after the publication of his 1971 book of the same name.
+The phrase began to gain acceptance after publishing his 1971 book of the same name.